Fioretti, Guido (2008): Individual Contacts, Collective Patterns. Prato 1975-97, a story of interactions.

 |Keywords:||Industrial districts, Industrial clusters, Agent-based models, Prato|

-R - Urban, Rural, Regional, Real Estate, and Transportation Economics > R4 - Transportation Systems > R49 - Other
+R - Urban, Rural, Regional, Real Estate, and Transportation Economics > R4 - Transportation Economics > R49 - Other

 |Depositing User:||Guido Fioretti|